Quantum criticality at strong randomness: a lesson from anomaly: Experimental relevance

 However, in quantum materials, EA correlators are generally inaccessible.
 Experimental scattering probes such as inelastic neutron scattering {and X-ray scattering} typically measure dynamical structure factors $S_{O}(\mathbf{q},\omega)$, which are space-time Fourier transforms of two-point correlation functions of suitable local operators $O_{\bf{r}}$.
 In a given sample and for an operator $O_{\bf{r}}$ the structure factor may be written as

 Assuming the correlation function self averages (which we checked for all the examples we studied), the expectation value can be replaced by the sample-averaged one $\langle\cdots \rangle \to \overline{\langle\cdots \rangle}$.
-Now, the equal-time structure factor $S_{O}(\mathbf{q})=\int \frac{d\omega}{2\pi}\,S_{O}(\mathbf{q},\omega)$ is directly related to the disorder-averaged \textit{first-moment} spatial correlator, since $\overline{\langle O_{\mathbf{r}}(t)\rangle} = 0$ for charged operators.
+Now, the equal-time structure factor $S_{O}(\mathbf{q})=\int \frac{d\omega}{2\pi}\,S_{O}(\mathbf{q},\omega)$ is directly related to the disorder-averaged \textit{first-moment} spatial correlator, since $\overline{\langle O_{\mathbf{r}}(t)\rangle} = 0$ for charged operators as an ensemble consequence of the average symmetry, although $\langle O_{\mathbf{r}}(t)\rangle_I$ need not vanish in a fixed disorder realization $I$.
 Hence, such disorder-averaged first-moment two-point functions are experimentally accessible.
 For random-singlet and related critical chains at strong randomness, the spin-spin structure factor has been studied using strong-disorder RG ~\cite{Damle2000,Motrunich2001}, numerically~\cite{Shu2018}, and experimentally through indirect probes in~\cite{Shiroka2011}.
 In two dimensions, scattering studies of disordered quantum spin-liquid (QSL) candidates such as YbMgGaO$_4$~\cite{Li_2016_PRL_muSR_YbMgGaO4, Paddison_2017_NatPhys, Shen_2016_Nature, Li_2017_NatCommun} reveal QSL phenomenology consistent with the possibility of higher dimensional analogues of long-range valence bond correlations~\cite{KimchiNahumSenthil}.
 Model Hamiltonians realizing random-singlet phases in $2d$ have also been identified numerically~\cite{PhysRevX.8.041040}.
 It will be interesting to design experiments in such materials to probe the anomaly-enforced critical correlations uncovered in our work.
 In a strongly disordered quantum-critical system, suitable choices of operators $O_i$ that transform nontrivially under the anomalous average global symmetry (such as dimer operators in the examples studied here) may allow direct observation of the predicted nontrivial power-law decay of disorder-averaged spatial correlations via the corresponding $S_{O}(\mathbf{q},\omega)$ or $S_{O}(\mathbf{q})$.
 Notably, the dimer operators being spinless, should couple to charge density operators that are probed by X-ray scattering.